Chronic obstructive pulmonary disease

 You can also learn which breathing and relaxation techniques work best when you are short of breath.
-Talk to your doctor about working with a respiratory therapist in order to learn such exercises.
+Talk to your doctor about working with a respiratory therapist to learn appropriate exercises.

-- Bronchodilators -- increase airflow by opening airways and making it easier to breathe
+- Bronchodilators.
+Increase airflow by opening airways and making it easier to breathe.

-- Corticosteroids -- reduce inflammation; either inhaled with an inhaler or taken by mouth, they are usually used to treat moderate to severe COPD
+- Corticosteroids.
+Reduce inflammation; either inhaled with an inhaler or taken by mouth, they are usually used to treat. moderate-to-severe COPD

-- Leukotriene modifiers -- help prevent inflammation and swelling in airways, and reduce mucus
+- Leukotriene modifiers.
+Help prevent inflammation and swelling in airways, and reduce mucus.

-- Antibiotics -- used to treat respiratory infections
+- Antibiotics.
+Used to treat respiratory infections.

-- Combination therapy -- taking inhaled corticosteroids and bronchodilators together is an effective treatment in stable COPD
+- Combination therapy.
+Taking inhaled corticosteroids and bronchodilators together is an effective treatment in stable COPD.

 Surgery and Other Procedures